 Now perhaps you're thinking, "Wow.
-I've got a long way to go."
-But here's something I want you to know: Every single one of us have been called, invited, beckoned, by The Almighty to be included in their number.
+I've got a long ways to go."
+But here's something I want you to know: Every single one of us have been called, invited, beckoned, and summoned by The Almighty to be included in their number.
 We can make it.
 It is attainable.
 All the saints from all ages have been invited, but precious few ever actually make it.
 Our destiny is in our own hands.

-I may not know today how close to God you are, but I do know this: You're every bit as close to God as what you really want to be, and so am I. If you wanted to be closer to God, you could be.
+I may not know today how close you are to God, but I do know this: You are every bit as close to God as what you really want to be, and so am I. If you wanted to be closer to God, you could be.
 If I wanted to be closer to God, I could be.
 Why?
 Because He always helps us get closer to Him if that's what we really want.

 Going back to our diagram, on the right side of heaven we have those who receive a rich welcome.
-Now further to the left but still in heaven - and I want you to be careful to notice that it's still in heaven - there are those who enter, as it says on the bottom, "escaping through the flames."
+Now further to the left but still in heaven - notice it's still in heaven - there are those who enter, as it says on the bottom, "escaping through the flames."
 Here's what Paul says in his first letter to the church in Corinth:

-1Co.
+I Co.
 3:13-15 his work will be shown for what it is, because the Day will bring it to light.
 It will be revealed with fire, and the fire will test the quality of each man's work.
 If what he has built survives, he will receive his reward.
 If it is burned up, he will suffer loss; he himself will be saved, but only as one escaping through the flames.

-What's that talking about?
-It's talking about an individual who shows up at the Judgment Throne of the Almighty, and there God tests the quality of each man's work.
+So what's that talking about?
+It's talking about an individual who shows up at the judgment throne of the Almighty, and there God tests the quality of each man's work.
 And the way God does that in this Scripture is by passing it through the fire.
 If that man's work is gold, silver, or precious stones, the fire has no power to destroy it.
-He had built well, so his work survives.
+They built well.
 But if it consists of wood, hay, or straw, it passes through the fire and it's consumed.
-It's gone; burned to a crisp; kaput.
-So Paul is describing a theoretical individual who comes before God with all of his accomplishments while he was on earth, and they were all made of wood, hay, or straw and when they were passed through the fire they all got burned up.
+As Paul said, "If what he has built survives, he will receive his reward.
+If it is burned up, he will suffer loss; he himself will be saved, but only as one escaping through the flames."
+So Paul is describing a theoretical individual who comes before God with all of his accomplishments while he was on earth, and it was all made of wood, hay, or straw and it was passed through the fire and it all got burned up.
 Gone.
 Nothing left.
-And, fortunately, even though he hadn't done anything with his earthly life that would gain him any reward, still, he did trust Christ as his Savior.
+And, fortunately, even though he had done nothing with his earthly life that would gain him any reward, still, he did trust Christ as his Savior.
 So he gets to enter into the glories of heaven, even though zero reward accompanies him.
-So you wonder, how do some people get all their works burned up?
+So you wonder, Why did people get all of their works burned up?
 One author has said this regarding the lowest in heaven:

-the lowest For ever and ever, they'll bear the reproach of the fact that their lives on earth were wasted, having lived for self.
-They'll remember with horror how they viewed the things of God as unimportant or insignificant, because they were so focused upon their own lives - their worries, pleasures, cares, or posessions.
+the lowest For ever and ever, they will bear the reproach of the fact that their lives on earth were wasted, having lived for self.
+They will remember with horror how they viewed the things of God as unimportant, because they were so focused upon their own amusements, pleasures, cares, worries, or finances.